Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.2-object-detection/0_README.md

 ### Execution

-To execute the detection.py script, launch Azure Machine Learning Workbench and open CLI by selecting File -> Open Command Prompt.
+To execute the detection.py script located in resources, launch Azure Machine Learning Workbench and open CLI by selecting File -> Open Command Prompt.
 Run the below command and walk through the code.
 The script would need to be edited to change the path references to the datasets.

 ```az ml experiment submit -c local detection.py```